WordPress Slugs: What They Are & How to Change Them

 By default, WordPress uses the “plain” permalink structure, as shown below.

-the wordpress permalinks page for changing permalink structure in wordpress
+what is a slug in wordpress: the wordpress permalinks page for changing permalink structure in wordpress

-Because the plain structure does not contain keywords, it is not an SEO- friendly structure.
+Because the plain structure does not contain keywords, it is not an SEO-friendly structure.

 Changing this default permalink structure is an important step to make your WordPress blog SEO-friendly.
 You can do so by navigating to Settings > Permalinks and selecting another option.
 We recommend “Post name” because it is the shortest slug option while still including relevant keywords.